Q: Do you charge by the hour or do you charge a flat rate?

 Q: Do you have a travel charge?

-A: We do not have a hourly travel charge but we do have a small fuel reimbursement fee of $25
+A: We do not have a hourly travel charge for services in our local service area.

 Q: When does my time start for the hourly rate?

 A: When we arrive at your starting location(for local services only- please ask if your move is in our local service area).